Living in the UK

 Accident and Emergency (A&E) Departments

 Some hospitals have A&E departments.
-These departments are open 24 hours a day and deal with patients needing emergency treatment.
-If you have an accident or urgent medical problem you can go to the A&E department - you do not need to make an appointment, but you may have to wait for more than an hour before being seen by a doctor.
+These departments are open 24 hours a day and deal with patients who require emergency treatment.
+If you have an accident or urgent medical problem, you can go to the A&E department.
+Whilst you do not need to make an appointment, you may have to wait for a long time to be seen by a doctor.

 Dealing with medical emergencies